-All ElliptiGO bikes have a gross weight limit for the rider and all accessories.
+ElliptiGO bikes have a gross weight limit of 250 pounds for the rider and all accessories.
+By limiting the gross weight of the rider and accessories to 250 pounds combined, we have been able to create an affordable exercise device that delivers a high-performance fitness experience.
 This weight limit was relied upon for every aspect of the design, from the components we selected, to the materials we used for the frame to how we designed the frame itself.
-Riders and gear exceeding the weight limit can subject the bike to loads that exceed those to which we have tested our products.
-This could result in catastrophic failure of key components during regular riding, which could result in the rider suffering a fall.
-The weight limit for the RSUB and MSUB is 300lbs (135 kg).
+Riders weighing more than 250 pounds fully-laden can subject the bike to loads that exceed those to which we have tested our products.
+This could result in catastrophic failure of key components during regular riding.

-Terminology & Component Overview for MSUB and RSUB
+Terminology & Component Overview

-The picture below gives an overview of the components which make up your ElliptiGO MSUB and RSUB models.
+The picture below gives an overview of the components which make up your ElliptiGO bike.

 These names will be referred to throughout the owner's manual.

-- 1 FRAME

-- 2 PRELOAD COLLAR

-- 3 STEERING EXTENDER

 - 4 STEM

 - 5 GRIP

 - 6 HANDLEBAR

 - 7 SHIFTER

 - 8 BRAKE LEVERS

 - 9 CONTROL CABLES

-- 10 FRONT DISC BRAKE
+- 10 FRONT BRAKE

 - 11 FRONT WHEEL QUICK RELEASE

 - 12 FRONT WHEEL

 - 13 TIRE

-- 14 CHAINRING
+- 14 CHAINRING GUARD

+- 15 CHAINRING (HIDDEN)

-- 15 CHAIN
+- 16 CHAIN

-- 16 REAR DERAILLEUR
+- 17 REAR DERAILLEUR

-- 17 CASSETTE
+- 18 CASSETTE

-- 18 REAR WHEEL
+- 19 REAR WHEEL

-- 19 REAR TIRE
+- 20 REAR TIRE

-- 20 REAR QUICK RELEASE
+- 21 REAR QUICK RELEASE

-- 21 KICKSTAND (HIDDEN)
+- 22 KICKSTAND

+- 23 CHAIN KEEPER

-- 22 CRANK ARM
+- 24 CRANK ARM

-- 23 PEDAL
+- 25 PEDAL

-- 24 FRONT FORK